 - Servicing of Saxo Bank A/S’ products;

 - On the basis of your consent

-We are active globally, which is part of our DNA and to offer you the best possible service and thus information relating to you may, in line with the purposes described above, be transferred to counties outside the EU/ EEA or so-called “third countries”, meaning countries outside the EU or the EEA that does not by default ensure the same safeguarding of your personal data.
+We are active globally, which is part of our DNA and our wish to offer you the best possible service.
+Thus your personal data may, in accordance with the purposes described above, be transferred to countries outside the EU/EEA .
+This may include transfers to so-called “unsafe" third countries, meaning countries outside the EU or the EEA that do not by default ensure an adequate level of protection of your personal data.

-In general terms, we retain your personal data as long as necessary for the purposes for which we obtained it.
-In making decisions about how long to retain data we take account of the following:
+In general terms, we store your personal data for as long as it is necessary for the purposes for which the personal data are processed.
+The criteria used to determine the period of storage of your personal data are the following: